opatiny/predictiveMaintenance/README.md

 1. Cluster data in order to attribute new data to the correct machine
 2. Create a transformation matrix in order to normalize a machines data into a reference framework

+## Running unit tests

+Just run the python test file as you would any other file.

 ## Time stamps

 Time stamps are in Microsoft filetime format!!